 We found 7 neurologists who accept Medicare near Johnson City, TN.

-Dr. Tanzid Shams is a pediatric neurologist.
-Before completing his residency at a hospital affiliated with Columbia University, Dr. Shams attended medical school at St. George's University School of Medicine.
-He honors Medicaid and Medicare insurance.
-Awards and/or distinctions Dr. Shams has received include Best Research Poster Presentatation, Columbia Neurology; Best Research Poster Presentation, Columbia Neurology; and Arnold Gold Award for Humanism in Medicine.
+Dr. Tanzid Shams is a medical specialist in pediatric neurology.
+He is an in-network provider for Medicaid and Medicare insurance.
+Dr. Shams is a graduate of St. George's University School of Medicine.
+His medical residency was performed at a hospital affiliated with Columbia University.
+His distinctions include: Best Research Poster Presentatation, Columbia Neurology; Best Research Poster Presentation, Columbia Neurology; and Arnold Gold Award for Humanism in Medicine.
 In addition to English, Dr. Shams speaks Bengali.
 He is professionally affiliated with Tufts Medical Center.
-He is accepting new patients.
+He is open to new patients.

 Conditions / Treatments